-- The most important thing to remember is to keep your hands clean before touching your new piercing.
-Avoid over-the-counter products such as alcohol, peroxide, bactine or neosporin as these are a bit harsh on the delicate tissue trying to heal around the jewelry.
+The most important thing to remember is to keep your hands clean before touching your new piercing.
+Avoid over-the-counter products such as alcohol, peroxide, bactine or neosporin since these are a bit harsh on the delicate tissue healing around the jewelry.

-- The one product you should be using to care for your new piercing is a mild antimicrobial soap, such as Provon.
-No more than 2 times daily, apply a small amount of soap to the palm of your hand and combine with warm water to create a lather.
+The only product you should be using to care for your new piercing is a mild soap like “Dr Bronner’s Soap” or “Cetaphil”.
+Use no more than two times daily.
+Apply a small amount of soap to the palm of your hand and combine with warm water to create a lather.

-- Using your fingertips, apply lather to your piercing and then thoroughly rinse clean.
-Let the area air dry or pat dry with a disposable paper product.
+Using your fingertips, apply lather to your piercing and then thoroughly rinse clean.
+Let the area air dry or pat dry with a disposable paper towel.

-- Treat your new piercing as you would a cut.
-Minimize picking at, playing with and touching your new piercing with unclean hands.
-Like a cut, your piercing will scab around the sides and accumulate a bit of discharge (typically a yellowish/white color which can harden into a crust).
-This is the sign of a healthy healing piercing, do not panic.
-Picking this away will cause irritation to your piercing, prolong the healing time and leave a more pronounced scar once healed.
-To safely remove discharge/crusty matter, use aforementioned soap and warm water to gently wash it away.
+Treat your new piercing as you would a cut.
+Minimize picking, playing with, and touching your new piercing with unclean hands.
+Similar to a cut, your piercing will scab around the sides and accumulate some discharge (typically a yellowish/white color, which can harden into a crust).
+This is the sign that your piercing is healing healthily.
+Do not panic.
+Picking this away will cause irritation to your piercing, prolong healing time, and leave a more pronounced scar once healed.
+To safely clean discharge/crusty matter, only use aforementioned soap and warm water to gently wash it away.

-- For the first 7-10 days after receiving your piercing, avoid exposing it to shared bodies of water (ie: pools, hot tub, ocean, etc...).
+For the first 7-10 days after receiving your piercing, avoid exposing it to shared/ public bodies of water (ie: pools, hot tub, ocean, etc...).

-- This aftercare applies to the inside of lip piercings, cheek piercings, and the tongue.
+This aftercare applies to the inside of lip piercings, cheek piercings, and tongue piercings.

-- For the first 7 days after receiving your piercing, swish some of the diluted mouth rinse around the piercing after everything you eat or drink other than water.
-Keep in mind that cigarettes and alcohol contain chemi- cals and poisons which will increase the amount of swelling your piercing will get.
-Avoid these for at least the first 7-10 days to minimize swelling and decrease healing times.
+For the first 7 days after receiving your piercing, swish some of the diluted mouth rinse around the piercing every time after you eat or drink (other than water).
+Keep in mind that cigarettes and alcohol contain chemicals and irritants which will increase the amount of swelling in your piercing.
+Avoid consuming alcohol and cigarettes for at least 7-10 days to minimize swelling and decrease healing time.

-- It is very important to maintain your oral piercing.
-Since these areas do have increased amounts of swelling, the initial piercing jewelry is long enough to accommodate for this.
-Two weeks after receiving your pierc- ing, it is highly recommended to come back in so we may downsize the length or diameter of the jewelry.
-Doing this will dispel all concerns of tooth and gum damage.
-Keep in mind, spending a few dollars to down- size your jewelry is going to be a lot less expensive than repairing a damaged tooth.
+It is very important to maintain the appropriate size of your oral piercing.
+Since these areas have increased amounts of swelling, the initial piercing jewelry is long enough to accommodate for the inflammation.
+Two weeks after receiving your piercing, we highly recommend a follow-up visit so we may downsize the length or diameter of the jewelry.
+Doing this will prevent possible tooth and gum damage.
+Keep in mind that spending a few dollars to downsize your jewelry is going to be a lot less expensive than repairing a damaged tooth.

-- A helpful tip for soothing and helping to reduce oral swelling is to swish the piercing area with ice cold water throughout the first few days.
+A helpful tip for soothing and reducing oral swelling is to swish the piercing area with ice cold water for the first few days.

-- Other than downsizing oral piercings, jewelry should be left in your piercing for approximately 2 months before changing it to something other than the initial piercing jewelry.
-For any piercing done with a "stud" (ie: barbell or labret style jewelry) the ends can be changed while leaving the post in the piercing.
+Jewelry should be left in your piercing for approximately 2 months before changing it (other than downsizing oral piercings).
+For any piercing done with a "stud" (ie: barbell or labret style jewelry), the ends can be changed while leaving the post in the piercing.
 This is safe to do within the first 2 months.

-- If your piercing needs to be removed for medical procedures or hidden for any reason, stop by so we may fit you with a retainer (made of Quartz glass).
-This is a safe material to wear in even fresh piercings.
-It is clear and discrete to wear.
-Don't chance removing a new piercing, even for a few hours, as your body will start to repair itself and start closing the piercing hole.
+If your piercing needs to be removed for medical procedures or hidden for any reason, stop by so we may fit you with a retainer (made of Quartz glass).
+This is a safe material to wear in fresh piercings that is clear and discrete to wear.
+Don't risk removing a new piercing on your own, even for a few hours, as your body will start to close the piercing hole.

 TATTOO CARE DETAILS